rddt/WarGaming-Api/doc/index.md

 apiMode must come before region.

-`setRegion` will cause the client to the official wargaming api host for the specified apiMode and region.
+`setRegion` method will use the official wargaming api host for the supplied apiMode and region.

 You can configure: apimode, region, SSL and default language for the client: